Frasan00/hysteria-orm/README.md

 - Relations can be retrieved both from Standard methods and the query builder
 - Those retrieves are especially fast since for each relation a single db query is made and the retrieve of each relation for each model is made in O(n)
 - Based on the relation type can be retrieved both a list (HasMany) or a single record (BelongsTo, HasOne)
+- Those are special queries that are not influenced by hooks defined in the class

 ```typescript
 const user: User | null = await User.query()